 - Personal and vocational training

-Outpatient treatment is often used for those with jobs or a strong support system, and group counseling is often a major component.
-This is often used as a “step-down” approach from residential treatment to help prevent relapse.
+Outpatient treatment is often used for those with jobs or a strong support system, and group counseling is a major component.
+This is commonly used as a “step-down” approach from residential treatment to help prevent relapse.

-Outpatient facilities offer group counseling, treatment for co-occurring disorders, and programs to meet individual need.
+Outpatient facilities offer group counseling, treatment for co-occurring disorders, and programs to meet individual needs.
 However, it may not offer the full-scale recovery planning residential facilities offer.

 The Cost of Drug Use

-Let’s look at it a different way.
-Yes, this is expensive, but is it more than an individual would pay over the course of their addiction?
+Yes, rehab can be expensive, but is it more than an individual would pay over the course of their addiction?
 Very likely not.
 Factor in the “cost” of potential incarceration, and it’s not as prohibitive.

-By making the choice to stop putting money towards your addiction, and instead towards creating a new, healthier you, you’ll be saving your life, which is certainly worth the cost.
+By choosing to stop putting money towards your addiction, and instead towards creating a new, healthier you, you’ll be saving your life, which is certainly worth the cost.